BpAAP/LC3CustomVM/README.md

 # Little Computer 3 Inspired Virtual Machine in C - V1

 Project originally inspired by `https://justinmeiners.github.io/lc3-vm/index.html#1:12`.
-Although in practice the two projects are quite different and completly incompatible.
+Although in practice the two projects ended up working quite differently and completly incompatible.

 ## Summary
 A vm in C working on a custom instruction set.